-- 1/4 cups of granulated sugar + 1 Tbsp mixture of white and black sesame seeds for sprinkling - optional
+- 1 Tbsp mixture of white and black sesame seeds

 - Mix the flour, matcha powder, and salt in a mixing bowl.
 Cream the softened butter, confectioner's sugar, and vanilla extract until the butter is creamy.
 Very gradually add in the flour mixture while still beating with mixer.
 They will still appear dry and won't come together.
 Stop the mixer and continue with your clean hand.
 The dough will come together, trust me!
 Lightly dust a work surface with a bit of flour and roll the dough into a 2-inch cylinder.
 Wrap the dough with plastic wrap and chill in the refrigerator for at least 6 hours to prevent spreading